Spiking Neural Network classifying MNIST data

 Backpropagation Through Time (BPTT)

-As shown in the code implementation below, we accumulate gradients by iterating through each time step in reverse order using a backward loop.
+As shown in the code, we accumulate gradients by iterating through each time step in reverse order using a backward loop (for t in reversed(range(num_time_steps))).
 Figure 4 illustrates the L2 norms of the gradients for both hidden and output layers throughout training, providing insight into the training dynamics and stability.

 Figure 4: L2 norms for the hidden layer and output gradients recorded every 50 iterations